contact us q&a board ARHA Banner

 6. All cast of hounds are made up without discrimination to sex and size.
 Each initial cast in the open class is to be made up of 4 to 6 hounds.
 Later casts may be from 2 to 6 hounds.
 Champions may run with 3 to 6 hounds per cast.
 Grand Champions may run with 2 to 6 hounds per cast.

-7. If an owner or handler acting on behalf of the owner draws 2 or more of his/her hounds out in the same cast he/she may elect to leave all hounds in the same cast or have the number of the second hound held out until that cast is completed.
+7. ROLLING A HOUND(S): In order to roll a hound(s), the owner/owners name MUST match exactly on the registration papers for each hound to be rolled.
+If hound A is registered under John and Bill Smith, and Hound B is registered under Bill and John Smith, these two hounds CAN BE ROLLED.
+If an owner or handler acting on behalf of the owner draws 2 or more of his/her hounds out in the same cast he/she may elect to leave all hounds in the same cast or have the number of the second hound held out until that cast is completed.
 The number is then placed back in to be drawn into another cast.
 This process is called "rolling the hound".
 In other words, the owner need have only 1 of his hounds in a cast, provided the number of hounds he has entered does not exceed the number of casts.
 If there are to be 5 casts and an owner has 4 hounds entered, and he/she is judging a cast.
 He/she has the right to have 1 of his/her hounds drawn into each of the other 4 casts.
 If 1 of his hounds has not been drawn into a cast, the last slot is left open and filled when 1 of his/her hounds are drawn.
 If an owner has 2 hounds not yet drawn out when the next to the last cast is being drawn, he is to speak up and then the last slot in that cast is left open.
 The drawing continues for the next cast and when 1 of his/her hounds is drawn, it is placed in the slot left vacant.
 The same principle applies if an owner has more than 2 hounds entered.
 If 2 owners each have 2 hounds not yet drawn when the next to the last cast is being drawn, the last 2 slots in that cast are left open until 1 hound from each owner is drawn.
 The same principle applies if 3 or more owners are affected.
-In order to roll a hound, the owner/owners name on the hound’s registration papers that you are wanting to roll, must match exactly.
-Example: Owners name on the registration papers and at the NKC Office of the 2 hounds that are wanting to be rolled are John and Bill Smith.
-These 2 hounds can be rolled.
-If one of the hound owners is John and Bill Smith and the other hound’s owner is Bill Smith, then the hounds cannot be rolled!
-The owners must match exactly.

 8. The hound must hunt in the cast into which it was drawn.
-If a hound is scratched at the cast pole, leaving a disproportionately small amount of hounds in one cast, the Master of Hounds has the authority to rectify the situation, in the most feasible manner, to create a more equitable number of hounds in each cast.
+If a hound is scratched at the cast pole, leaving a disproportionately small number of hounds in one cast, the Master of Hounds has the authority to rectify the situation, in the most feasible manner, to create a more equitable number of hounds in each cast.
 Example: Seven Champions are entered in a hunt.
 A cast of four and another cast of three have been drawn and report to the cast pole.
 One hound from the cast of three is scratched at the cast pole.
 The two remaining hounds are combined with the cast of four and run as a six-hound cast.
 The two judges may co-judge or the Master of Hounds may determine which one will judge the cast.

 9. The drawing of casts must be open to all handlers or the results are void.